Generic placeholder image

 My academic background is as follows: I completed my undergraduate studies via the Early Entrance Program at California State University Los Angeles, my graduate studies at the University of California San Diego, and a postdoctoral fellowship at the University of California Los Angeles.
 My research has been supported by the UC President's Postdoctoral Fellowship Program and a Chancellor's Postdoctoral Fellowship, an NSF Graduate Research Fellowship, an APA Early Graduate Student Researcher Award, and an NIMH T34 Pre-Doctoral Ruth L. Kirschstein National Research Service Award.
 I can be contacted here.

 I am also recruiting graduate students for the upcoming academic year.
-Prospective graduate students should have a strong background in psychology, including psychology research methods and statistics, and prior research experience in psychology or closely related fields.
-Importantly, prospective students should be interested in pursuing a dissertation/thesis topic in psychology that aligns with the themes articulated in the Research section of this website.
-If you meet the necessary requirements, please contact me for further information.
+Prospective graduate students should have a strong background in psychology, including psychology research methods and statistics.
+A Psychology degree is expected.
+Prior research experience in psychology or closely related fields is also required.
+Further, prospective students should be interested in pursuing a dissertation/thesis topic in Cognitive Psychology (Master's or Ph.D. in Psychology) that aligns with the themes articulated in the Research section of this website, plus meet the requirements at this section of this website.
+If you meet all of those requirements, please contact me for further information.

 Research and Graduate Careers